hestiaAI/website.template/src/site/about/en/index.md

     description: Alex Bowyer is a computer scientist, designer and researcher.
-After a software engineering career in small and large tech companies in the UK, Australia and Canada, a time as a web scientist with Zooniverse, and a PhD from Newcastle University in Human Data Relations, Alex joined Hestia in June 2021 as an **experience designer and R&D strategist**.
+After a software engineering career in small and large tech companies in the UK, Australia and Canada, a time as a web scientist with Zooniverse, and a PhD from Newcastle University in *Human Data Relations*, Alex joined Hestia in June 2021 as an **experience designer and R&D strategist**.
     image: /assets/media/alex-bowyer-li-photo-cropped.jpg
     twitter: https://twitter.com/alexbfree